Kurense/kurense.com/about/team.md

 ---
 # Experience at work.

-ICS's leaders have extensive experience in the financial services, technology, distribution, product development and marketing industries.
+Kurensē's leaders have extensive experience in the financial services, technology, distribution, product development and marketing industries.
 The management team is leading a company that is driven to take prepaid technology into new areas to be explored and developed.